Fire BomberNekki Basara

 - The Voiceless: Subverted, as she does speak up several times in the series, usually to get Mylene out of a funk.
 She prefers simply gesturing most of the time.

 - You Gotta Have Blue Hair: Apparently a Zentran trait.

-A small furry creature that is always hanging around Mylene.
+A small furry creature called a "Gyararashi" that is always hanging around Mylene.
 Though he cannot speak, he is intelligent, so Mylene considers him to be a close friend more than a pet.
 He was rescued from his harsh homeworld by Max, and given to Mylene at a young age.